-When I first saw this recipe in Rachael Ray magazine I printed it out right away (come on, I’m not the only one who instantly forgets what volume of what magazine I saw that recipe I had to try).
-I am not a fan of strawberries or dry cookies but the vertical layers blew my mind for a minute.
-The line was draw and I had to cross it.
+When I first saw this strawberry layer cake recipe in Rachael Ray magazine, I printed it out right away (come on, I'm not the only one who instantly forgets what volume of what magazine it was that I saw that recipe in that I had to try).
+I am not a fan of strawberries or dry cookies, but the vertical layers blew my mind for a minute.
+The line was drawn and I had to cross it.

 Strawberry Spiral Cake